BananaPuncher714/LethalQuantities/README.md

 - The total amount of enemies that can spawn is calculated first; the enemy types to spawn are determined afterwards
 - The chance of an enemy spawning is `weight of enemy type / total weight`, where the total weight is the sum of the weights of all enemy types
 - The weight of an enemy type is `rarity * spawn chance at the current time` .
 If `UseSpawnFalloff` is enabled(like baboon hawks), then it is `rarity * spawn chance at the current time * spawn falloff multiplier at the current time`.
 Spawn falloff multiplier has a curve with a key that is the total amount of that mob / 10.
+## Bugs
+- A non-interactive bunker spider may be spotted floating in the map.
+This is only visible to the host but otherwise does not affect gameplay.
 ## Roadmap
 - Additional settings
 - Customizable spawning formulas